14 Healthy and Delicious Ways to Cook With Pumpkin Seeds

 Honey-Roasted Pumpkin Seeds

 Stop buying bagged almonds.
-Save some cash and roast your own pumpkin seeds, instead.
+Save some cash and roast your own pumpkin seeds instead.
 This sweet version is simple and super tasty.

 Get the recipe here.